Karak002/Karak002/README.md

 - 💻 I'm a junior developer, but with big ambitions

-- 🎧 I only program if I have headphones and a hoodie
+- 🎧 I only write code if I have headphones and a hoodie

 ![DenverCoder1's github streak](https://github-readme-streak-stats.herokuapp.com/?user=Karak002&theme=blue-green)